Death of 18-year-old Naomi Irion ruled a homicide, cause of death released - NewsBreak

 LAS VEGAS ( KLAS ) — A Nevada coroner’s office has determined the cause of death for Naomi Irion to be gunshot wounds to the head and chest.

-Irion’s body was found in a remote gravesite in Churchill County, near Reno and the state’s western border with California.Police: Death of 18-year-old Naomi Irion being investigated as homicide, cause of death released
+Irion’s body was found in a remote gravesite in Churchill County, near Reno and the state’s western border with California.7-year-old girl dies in ATV accident in Boaz, coroner’s office says

 On April 1, detectives with the Lyon County Sheriff’s Office charged and booked Troy Driver for open murder with the use of a deadly weapon, robbery, burglary, and destruction of evidence.